FLARE: Toward Universal Dataset Purification against Backdoor Attacks: The Proposed Method

 Let \(\mathbf{R} \in \mathbb{R}^{N \times d}\) represent the latent representations of all \(N\) training samples, with each sample in a \(d\)-dimensional latent space.
 To enhance clustering efficiency and reduce computational demands, FLARE first performs a dimensionality reduction transformation to obtain:

 Here, $\mathcal{T}: \mathbb{R}^d \rightarrow \mathbb{R}^{d'}$ denotes the dimensionality reduction function.
 In this paper, we choose the uniform manifold approximation and projection (UMAP) algorithm~\cite{mcinnes2018umap} as $\mathcal{T}$ for its ability to reduce high-dimensional data while preserving the topological structure of the original data manifold.
 FLARE then performs clustering on the reduced representation \(\hat{\mathbf{R}}\): $\mathcal{C} = \mathcal{H}(\hat{\mathbf{R}})$, where \(\mathcal{C} = \{C_1, C_2, \dots, C_k\}\) represents the set of clusters identified by a clustering algorithm \(\mathcal{H}\).
 In this paper, we use the hierarchical density-based spatial clustering of applications with noise (HDBSCAN) algorithm~\cite{mcinnes2017hdbscan} as $\mathcal{H}$ for its ability to handle clusters of varying shapes and densities.
-HDBSCAN constructs a hierarchy of clusters represented by a condensed tree$\mathbf{T}$, where clusters are partitioned across varying density levels $\lambda = 1 /d_{core}$, where $d_{core}$ denotes the distance of an object to its `minPts-nearest' neighbor.
+HDBSCAN constructs a hierarchy of clusters represented by a condensed tree $\mathbf{T}$, where clusters are partitioned across varying density levels $\lambda = 1 /d_{core}$, where $d_{core}$ denotes the reachability distance of an object to its `minPts-nearest' neighbor.
+A higher density level corresponds to a smaller $d_{core}$, indicating that the samples in a cluster are closely packed together.
+By adjusting the density threshold, HDBSCAN can distinguish between dense poisoned samples and more widely distributed benign samples.